-Although I understand move to the cloud, there are a number of things that bug me about it, and in fact have been bugging me for a while now, although I have trouble finding the time to put it all in writing.
+Although I understand Apple’s move to the cloud, there are a number of things that bug me about it, and in fact have been bugging me for a while now, although I have trouble finding the time to put it all in writing.

 Here’s a sort of first installment.

-Consider, if you please, the .
+Consider, if you please, the Apple TV.

-The current model is nearly dirt cheap and a pretty decent media extender, has a reasonable amount of content available (of course, if you’re in the US, you have services nobody else has, and it bugs me to have to spoof the settings solely for the purpose of being able to access Vimeo), can stream your music and videos from the cloud (or, if you’re so inclined, from your or devices), and yet getting the thing to do something as simple as displaying a set of photos in the right order is endlessly frustrating and truly daft in terms of energy consumption of various kinds.
+The current model is nearly dirt cheap and a pretty decent media extender, has a reasonable amount of content available (of course, if you’re in the US, you have services nobody else has, and it bugs me to have to spoof the settings solely for the purpose of being able to access Vimeo), can stream your music and videos from the cloud (or, if you’re so inclined, from your Macs or iOS devices), and yet getting the thing to do something as simple as displaying a set of photos in the right order is endlessly frustrating and truly daft in terms of energy consumption of various kinds.

-The thing’s utter reliance on connectivity is depressing, and it’s hard to think of it as something other than a tame hockey puck designed to sell you TV shows, given that it is so utterly hostile as far as viewing your own media is concerned.
+The thing’s utter reliance on connectivity is depressing, and it’s hard to think of it as something other than a tame hockey puck designed to sell you iTunes TV shows, given that it is so utterly hostile as far as viewing your own media is concerned.

 And even then the blasted thing will never, ever, display photos in order, regardless of file name, modification date, or manual ordering of albums.

-Because it would make it so much easier (and ecologically sound, not to forget vastly less contrived and stressful) to get photos directly onto my TV (which I actually do, since it too has an port, which is unfortunately tied to a hideous and sluggish UI).
+Because it would make it so much easier (and ecologically sound, not to forget vastly less contrived and stressful) to get photos directly onto my TV (which I actually do, since it too has an USB port, which is unfortunately tied to a hideous and sluggish UI).

 Photo Stream

-iCloud, answer to everything these days, is going to sport Photo Stream, which is somewhat interesting if you rely on an device for photography (or, rather, for creating digital postage stamps), but utterly pointless if you have a decent camera and years of photos1.
+iCloud, Apple’s answer to everything these days, is going to sport Photo Stream, which is somewhat interesting if you rely on an iOS device for photography (or, rather, for creating digital postage stamps), but utterly pointless if you have a decent camera and years of photos1.

 I rate Photo Stream about as highly as I rated, say, iCards a few years ago - a cute selling point, but essentially pointless.